Skip to content

 narration.jumpLabel(startLabel, {})

-Remember that if you execute the narration.jumpLabel inside a step, you should return the result of first step of the called label.
+Remember that if you execute the narration.jumpLabel inside a step, you should return the result of first step of the called label and use await.
+The reason is that it might not await the first step of the new label.

 typescript